JamesBullin/Birdie/Goals, Reviews. Retrospective.md

 ## Goals

-Create an application that can store and display information about minigolf balls.
+Create a three-tier application that can store and display information about minigolf balls.
 The user interface would allow a user to view the details about each ball, add a new ball to the database, and update the details of each ball.
 Admin can delete a ball from the database.
 If time allows, additional features could be implemented including search functionality, comparison, user accounts and collections.
 The full list of requirements and stretch goals can be found on the Project Board.

 ## Review